 Some forms of borrowing can be very expensive when you work out what you will have to pay back by the end of the agreement.
 Make sure you work out what sort of credit suits you.
-It could be that saving up for what you want may be a better plan.

 The Money Helper has information about different kinds of credit and loans, and what they may cost you to pay back.
+It could be that saving up for what you want may be a better plan.

 Community banks - formerly known as credit unions

-Community Banks are not-for-profit financial cooperatives which are owned and controlled by members and authorised and regulated by the Financial Services Authority.
+Community banks are not-for-profit financial co-operatives which are owned and controlled by members and authorised and regulated by the Financial Services Authority.
 Any savings you put into a community bank are covered by the Financial Services Compensation Scheme just like banks and building societies, so your money is always protected.

 Community banks were formerly known as credit unions.
 Many no longer use this name and although some still do, they all provide a similar service.